 292 kilometres (181 miles) south of Jasper

 Banff and Lake Louise are within the National Park boundary, so you are required to pay a use fee for the duration of your stay.
 This means that every time you visit, you’re investing in its future and in a legacy for future generations.
-Passes can be purchased at the park gate as you enter or at a Park Canada info center in either Banff or Lake Louise.
+Passes can be purchased at the park gate as you enter or at a Park Canada info centre in either Banff or Lake Louise.

 $10.00 CAD per day for an Adult (annual $69.19 CAD)